mendix/docs/content/en/docs/releasenotes/developer-portal/_index.md

 #### New Features

-*  We released Epics, our brand new tool for agile planning, for Public Beta usage.
-With Epics, you can:
+*  We released [Epics](/developerportal/collaborate/epics), our brand new tool for agile planning, for Public Beta usage.
+Epics has many features.
+For example, you can:

     * Map your exact development process with fully customizable swimlanes
     * Use Scrum or Kanban – we support both!